Pabellón de Hidalgo

-Pabellón de Hidalgo is a town of 4,006 inhabitants in the municipality of Rincón de Romos, Aguascalientes, Mexico.
+Pabellón de Hidalgo is a town of 4,630 (2020) inhabitants in the municipality of Rincón de Romos, Aguascalientes, Mexico.
+In 2023, Pabellón de Hidalgo was designated a Pueblo Mágico by the Mexican government, recognizing its cultural and historical importance.

-It's said that after the defeat of the rebels at the Battle of Calderón Bridge, they arrived at the Hacienda de San Blas in Pabellón de Hidalgo, and removed Miguel Hidalgo y Costilla from command.
+It's said that after the defeat of the rebels at the Battle of Calderón Bridge, they arrived at the Hacienda de San Blas in Pabellón de Hidalgo and removed Miguel Hidalgo y Costilla from command.
+On June 27, 2023, it is named with the title of Pueblo Mágico by the Secretariat of Tourism, along with 45 other towns in Mexico.

 Museum of the Insurgency

 The Museum of the Insurgency operates in what was formerly the Hacienda de San Blas.
 The museum opened on 17 October 1967 to commemorate events that took place during the independence of Mexico.
 It also houses murals by Alfredo Flores Zermeno, depicting cultural, political and social events of the last two centuries (1810-2010) in Mexico.

 The Museum is located on the western side of Plaza 24 de Enero Nº19.
 The Templo de San Blas en Pabellón de Hidalgo is located on the northern side of the plaza.